J1npen/application_with_django/readme.md

 ### learning_log/wsgi.py

 wsgi.py file helps Django serve the files it creates.
 The filename is an acronym for web server gateway interface

+### learning_log/models.py

+We'll use models.py to define the data we want to manage in our app.